 The first step is to mash some potatoes.
 In Peru, they use a variety of yellow potato that we don’t have in the United States (nor do we have most of the other hundreds upon hundreds of potatoes native to Peru).
 Anyone not in Peru will have to use what they can find.
 I have a Peruvian friend who says Russets are the best option stateside, but I’ve also tested the recipe with Yukon Golds, and they work well, too.

-Next, you will need aji amarillo paste, which is made from one of Peru’s most popular chili peppers.
+Next, you will need aji amarillo paste, which is made from one of Peru’s most popular chile peppers.
 You can buy the paste premade in well-stocked Latin American grocers, but even better, if you can find it, is to start with frozen whole aji amarillos; they'd be in the freezer section of a very, very well-stocked Latin American grocer.

 Simply steep the frozen peppers in boiling water for a few minutes to soften them, then trim away their stems and seeds.
 Put the pepper flesh in a blender and let it run until the purée becomes uniform and smooth; there's no need to add water or any other liquid.
 The paste made from frozen peppers is fruitier, brighter, and more complex than the one in the jar, so it’s worth making if you can find the frozen peppers.